eosfrontier/FigurantManagement/README.md

 ---

-# PersonaGenerator
+# Figurant Management

-This is a Persona Generator developed in [Svelte](https://svelte.dev) for Eos Dynamic to use on their [Frontier](https://www.eosfrontier.space/) [LAIT](https://www.eosfrontier.space/homepage/wat-is-lait).
+This is a Figuranten Management app developed in [Svelte](https://svelte.dev) for Eos Dynamic to use on their [Frontier](https://www.eosfrontier.space/) [LAIT](https://www.eosfrontier.space/homepage/wat-is-lait).

 It allows the figuranten to easily generate a name and some aditional information, and to then link this information to their ID badge, which is used by other interactive systems at the LAIT.
+It also allows directors to adjust asignment, information, or even delete the figurant character.

 If anyone has a fix, update, patch, or even a completely different (hopefully better) way to do things inside this app, you are free to do so directly if you are part of the Eosfrontier IT team. **#IncrementalChange !**

-*It's not cookie stealing, it's code to lift 🍪*
+_It's not cookie stealing, it's code to lift 🍪_

 ### Requires Orthanc & Watchtower